 - excellent for using different characters to create a style or branding

 - limited to cartoon style characters

-Pixabay is one of the big boys in this market, so you’ll have plenty of choices but remember plenty of others are looking at the same illustrations.
+Pixabay is one of the big boys in this market, so you’ll have plenty of choices but remember plenty of others is looking at the same illustrations.
 Pixabay isn’t limited to illustrations, they do video, photos, and music too.
 We’ll stick to stock illustrations today and with over 270,000 different examples, you’ll need to narrow down your search.
-Start by typing your keyword into the search bar, and then go through the further filters, such as orientation, color until you come across something that fits the bill.
+Start by typing your keyword into the search bar, and then go through the further filters, such as orientation, and color until you come across something that fits the bill.
 The site is linked to stock so some illustrations aren’t free.

 - free for all uses, no attribution